 Let's check out the Histogram palette one last time.
 If you look closely, you'll notice that the left side of the histogram now seems to be missing fewer brightness levels than the right side does.
 That's because by darkening the midtones, we've taken image information from the lighter tonal values and pushed it into the darker values.
 This filled up some of the missing shadow areas but stretched out the lighter areas even further:

 And there we have it!
-That’s how easy it is to correct overall tonal problems in an image with Levels in Photoshop!
+That's how easy it is to correct overall tonal problems in an image with Levels in Photoshop!
 Check out our Photo Retouching section for more Photoshop image editing tutorials!